Safa30/Lab3_CSE366/README.md

     return []
 ```

-## uniformCostSearch Function
+### uniformCostSearch Function

-Search the node of least total cost first.
+Searches the node with the least total cost first.
+Uses a priority queue to manage the frontier.

 ```python
 def uniformCostSearch(problem):